-- Understanding and taking steps to address the gender pay gap should be seen within the wider context of the Equality, Diversity and Inclusion Policy launched in 2020 and the ongoing work and recommendations of the EDI Committee and its associated Diversity Action Groups.
+• Understanding and taking steps to address the gender pay gap should be seen within the wider context of the Equality, Diversity and Inclusion Policy launched in 2020 and the ongoing work and recommendations of the EDI

+- Committee.
 Since gender pay gap reporting began in 2017 we have not sought to find 'quick fixes' but rather to make long term meaningful changes to our policies and practices. - We will continue to inform recruitment panels with key diversity data throughout the selection process and provide support and guidance to recruitment panels to mitigate the impact of unconscious bias in selection - We will continue to improve our overall equalities monitoring data of ethnicity and other protected characteristics to reflect our broad commitment to the equality, diversity and inclusion agenda and to identify issues of intersectionality that may exist for women (and others) in our pay structure. - We will continue to investigate ways to improve career pathways for "early career" academics in both teaching and research - We will ensure that when fully implemented, the new reward and recognition arrangements are free from any gender bias and explore the reasons for any potential anomalies

-Professor Colin Lawson Kevin Porter Jennifer Allison Director RCM Deputy Director, RCM Head of HR
+Professor Colin Lawson Director RCM Kevin Porter Deputy Director, RCM Jennifer Allison Head of HR